ktagilbert/rookie-dev/_posts/2015-09-23-responsive-nav-bar.markdown

 ## Set Up Your Problem

 Next, you can start by commenting out what you will need to do to make the nav bar change colors.
 Commenting out the problem is a great first step in solving your problem.
-I know that for me, it helps prevent me from getting overwhelmed by a problem.
-Instead, I can just start by simply solving the first step and then go from there until the problem is solved.
+This method really helps prevent me from getting overwhelmed by a problem.
+Instead, I can just start by simply solving the first step and then go from there until the rest has been solved as well.

 {% highlight JavaScript %}
 //desktop nav bar